hunterandersen/react-example-star-wars/notes.md

 1. Create the callback functions inside of .then and .catch, respectively.
 1. The .catch() callback function should accept a parameter and use that parameter to console.error() whatever it caught.
 1. The .then() callback function should accept a parameter.
 It will use that parameter to console.log as well as set the state variable.

+## Add CSS Styling to Make it Look Pretty
+This is very style-based, up to you.
+How do you want it to look?
+Some Questions to consider:
+1. What should the overall layout be?
+(Think flex and/or grid)
+1. What background do you want?
+1. How big should the font sizes be?
+1. How much spacing should there be between elements?
+(Think padding and margin)
+1. Should anything have a border?
+1. Can we add any other colors to highlight or liven up anything?